Kura rebellion: 1921 revolt and amnesty

 The recently organized central government of Transjordan could not accept Kulayb's demands, which could have resulted in similar demands from other sheikhs, and badly needed money, meaning immediate need of tax collection.
 As a result, tax collectors were sent to Kura, escorted by a contingent of local gendarmerie.
 Though they had eventually arrived to Kura, the deputy commanding officer of the force was killed by local villagers, and the tax collectors retreated to Irbid.
 Fuad Slim, commander of the cavalry, was ordered to advance against the rebels and find the responsible for the killing.
 However, alerted people of Kura caught the attacking force in an ambush and defeated them.
 Fifteen of the attacking force were killed and many, including Fuad Slim himself, taken prisoners.

 Unable to reduce Kulayb by force, the government of Transjordan offered negotiations.
 The government was refused to reach a surrender of Kura rebels, responsible for killing, and it was finally decided to close the feud by tribal custom of returning government forces' horses and arms and pay a diyyah (blood money, or reparations) to the relatives of the killed government men.
-Even this arrangement didn't work, and emir Abdullah decided to resort to personal diplomacy and arrive to Kura himself.
+Even this arrangement did not work, and emir Abdullah decided to resort to personal diplomacy and arrive to Kura himself.
 Flattered by the "respect" of emir's personal visit, the leader of Kura rebellion, sheikh Kulayb, hastened to meet him upon arrival and declared his surrender and submission.
 In return, the sheikh and his men were granted a general amnesty.
 About the same time Ali Khulqi al-Sharayiri was removed from cabinet after a government reshuffle - a matter which added to sheikh Kulayb's satisfaction.
 The scandalous failure of the central government to suppress the Kura rebellion encouraged similar rebellions in other areas, which made the tax collection impossible in many parts of the country.